AsterX: a new open-source GPU-accelerated GRMHD code for dynamical spacetimes: Tests

 Here, we incorporate 3 levels of AMR with $64^2$ cells on the coarsest level.
 The error threshold for regridding is set to 0.4.
 At the time of regridding, regions with first derivatives of either of the fluid variables ($\rho, p, \epsilon, v^i$) that surpass this threshold are refined.
 We evolve with system up to $t=1.5$ with an ideal gas EOS using $\Gamma=5/3$, along with the MINMOD reconstruction method, the HLLE flux solver, and RK4 time-stepping with CFL factor $0.5$.

 In Figure~\ref{KHI2D}, the density profile at end is illustrated along with the block-structured AMR mesh.
 Here, we notice that KHI grows at the slip surfaces, and develops the characteristic wave-like structures.
 In order to capture the physics at the shear layers, these waves are refined based on our refinement criterion.
 However, we also note that the refinement criteria are problem-dependent, and can be improved with further experimentation for this case.
 Our test demonstrates \texttt{AsterX}'s ability to utilize the dynamic block-structured AMR, which could be essential for accurately resolving shocks and instabilities in various astrophysical fluid flows.
+One such application of our code with block-structured AMR could be to better capture KHI in binary neutron star (NS) merger simulations, by increasing resolution in regions of interest, i.e. in the shear layer where the KHI develops when the two NS cores touch each other, allowing to effectively model magnetic field amplification.